SUN PROTECTION AS THE FINAL STEP IN A SKINCARE ROUTINE

 "In China, 57% of sunscreen product users agree that sunscreen products should provide more skincare benefits other than UV protection."

-Disproquima proposes three ingredients of choice to achieve these popular claims on your products.
+Disproquima proposes three ingredients of your choice to achieve these popular claims on your products.

 - αGrutin PS-S (Glucosylrutin): Rutin is a bioflavonoid found in many fruits and vegetables, has antioxidant and anti-allergic activity, and improves microcirculation.